uofu-emb/rtos/labs/1.testing/README.md

 Activity:

-Write down a test plan in a file tests/manual/something.md.
+Write down a test plan in a file, for example `tests/manual/something.md`

 Commit it to source control.